abitofhelp/functional/scripts/README.md

 **Purpose:** Synchronize version numbers across all alire.toml files

 **What it does:**
-1. Reads the version from root `alire.toml` (single source of truth)
+1. Reads version from root alire.toml (single source of truth)
-2. Updates version in all layer `alire.toml` files to match:
+2. Updates version in all layer alire.toml files:
    - application/alire.toml
    - bootstrap/alire.toml
    - domain/alire.toml